 Although Nuevo Progreso receives thousands of visitors every year, it is not a resort destination.
 A typically colorful Mexican border town, Progreso may appear a little shabby in some areas.
 However, do not let this fool you into thinking our dental clinics in Nuevo Progreso are somehow second-rate.
 Once you step inside one of our listed facilities, cleanliness, expertise, equipment and service will be as good as your local dentist’s office at home.

 Be aware of "pickers" who are paid by local businesses to bring clients to them.
-For the uninitiated, they may seem friendly and helpful, but will try and persuade you to go along with them to a dentist/doctor/hotel, which are often far below the standards you want to experience.
+For the uninitiated, they may seem friendly and helpful but will try and persuade you to go along with them to a dentist/doctor/hotel, which is often far below the standards you want to experience.
 While irritating, pickers are harmless.
 A polite but firm "No gracias" usually gets rid of them.
 Alternately, you can arrange to visit one of our clinics that provides border (or airport) pickup and drop-off.

 Dental patients should be aware that gas sedation using nitrous oxide is not standard in Mexico (as it is in the US and Canada).
-Some of our dental clinics provide sedation as an additional service; you will want to arrange in advance, as the services of anesthiologist are required.
+Some of our dental clinics provide sedation as an additional service; you will want to arrange in advance, as the services of anesthesiologist are required.
 Additional fees for sedation run between $400-$600.

 Patients who need anxiety medication, such as Valium, will need to pre-book their prescription in advance or bring it along in your luggage.